Virginia Water: Wentworth Estate

 1750 km2 of Virginia Water is owned by a members' trustee body, known as the Wentworth Estate.
 Founded in the 1920s, this estate comprises private sector houses, luxury apartments, woodland, several golf courses and a leisure club.
 It also includes part of the River Bourne, Chertsey.

 The estate, due to its high walls and electric gates, has been compared to a "fortified suburb" found more commonly in South Africa and a place "where money disappears from view".
 Famous residents have included Elton John, Bruce Forsyth, Diana Dors and various professional golfers.
 Properties on the estate are regarded as "super prime" and have sold for as much as £50 million.

-In 1998, the estate received significant media attention when one of its properties became the location where former Chilean dictator Augusto Pinochet was placed under house arrest following his arrest in London and contested extradition.
+In 1998, the estate received significant media attention when former Chilean dictator Augusto Pinochet was placed under house arrest in one of its properties, following his arrest in London and contested extradition.

 Geography

 Physical geography

 The River Bourne runs from the artificial Virginia Water Lake through the long southern half of Virginia Water.